GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/custom-domain.md

 +++
-title = "Using Your Own Domain" description = "Using a custom domain with Kubeflow on GKE" weight = 30
+title = "Using Your Own Domain" description = "Using a custom domain with Kubeflow on Google Cloud" weight = 30
 +++